 Solvent and chemical resistance: Choose a PVC material (although it has a narrow temperature range) or vinyl nitrile, which also resists petroleum.

 Acid/base resistance: Neoprene will be your best option.

 Low outgassing: Choose a silicone foam such as BISCO Silicone, a silicone sponge material, or a polyurethane such as PORON (medium or high density).

 Superior flame resistance: Consider a silicone foam such as BISCO Silicone.

 Cost: Polyethylene is low cost, but it has a low c-set, low force relaxation, and low PSA anchorage.
 Never skip out on price, as it often correlates

 As you can see, choosing the right enclosure sealing material can be quite a challenge.
 Our materials experts are here to help you every step of the way.

 Need Custom-Fabricated Sealing Materials?
 Call 952-368-4225 To Talk to an Expert Now!

 American Flexible Products is a nation-wide converter of flexible materials—from foam to rubber to silicone and more.
 Every product is custom-cut and shaped to your design specs by our materials engineers.
-We are a 3MTM Select Converter and an official Preferred Converter of products from Rogers Corporation, allowing us to custom fabricate 3M and Rogers products.
+We are an official 3M™ Preferred Converter and Preferred Converter of products from Rogers Corporation, allowing us to custom fabricate 3M and Rogers products.
 Contact us today and our material experts will help you choose the right grade, size, and shape for your prototype.